inferloop/inferloop.github.io/about.md

 permalink: /about/
 ---

-Inferloop is a startup focussed on delivering solutions for precision healthcare using machine learning and heterogeneous data sources.
+Inferloop is a machine learning startup focussed on delivering solutions for precision healthcare.

 ### More Information